JoshuaTurner3/kitctfctf_2022/README.md

   ```
 What's even better about the decrypt function is that it does not involve any randomly generated polynomials or weird operations, it is straightforward.
 Since it was provided to us, and the arguments are those that we know the form of, it made sense to simply try and determine the global variable values to input, and what better way to do this than the provided menu options!
 ## Finding n
 I decided to start with the easiest variable to find first, and unsurprisingly this was $n$.
 Remember the ciphertext of the randomly generated number?
-Well, turns out its size is $n$, and so simply doing a little processing to turn the input into a list allows for $n$ to be found ($n$ is often referred to as $size$ within functions).
+Well, turns out its size is $n$, and so simply doing a little processing to turn the input into a list allows for $n$ to be found. <sub>NOTE: $n$ is often referred to as $size$ within functions.</sub>
 ```python
 def stringToList(str):
     regex = R"\w*[^[,\s\]]"